2bdang2/2bdang2.github.io/index.md

 # Hello World

 This is my home page!
 My name is Brandon Dang and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
+My hope is to graduate in 2-3 years time.

 ## Computer Science Projects